 Whistleblowers in the US are protected, thanks to the whistleblower protection program.
 Employees who notice illegal practices in their organization are protected from any kind of retaliatory acts from their employers or colleagues.
-Retaliatory acts may include demotion, dismissal, reduction of man-hours or denial of employee benefits.
-Any company that is in violation of this protection law faces suspension, fines or even a civil lawsuit.
+Retaliatory acts may include demotion, dismissal, reduction of hours, or denial of employee benefits.
+Any company that is in violation of the whistleblower protection laws faces suspension, fines, or even a civil lawsuit.

 Whistleblower Policy: Disadvantages of Whistleblowing

 1. Reduced Employment Prospects

 There is a downside to whistleblowing, as much as it is meant to call out illegal practices.
 Whistleblowing brings with it a lot of attention to both the whistleblower and the organization.
 Then there are the legal testimonies, media interviews, and investigations that can harm the employability of the whistleblower.